murkl/arch-os/docs/DOCS.md

 ## Advanced Installation

 The `installer.conf` with all properties (except `ARCH_OS_PASSWORD` for better security) will automatically generated on first start of the installer and be updated on every setup change.
 If the file exists on startup, the values will set as preset for the installer properties.
-This file provides some additional properties to customize your Arch OS installation (see [Example](#example-installerconf)).
+This file provides some additional properties to customize your Instarcher installation (see [Example](#example-installerconf)).

 **Note:** The `installer.conf` & `installer.log` will copied to the new user's home directory during installation.
 This files can be saved for reuse or simply deleted.